A Day With the de la Cruz Family

-Download A Day With the Ramírez Family (34k) handout.
+Download A Day With the de la Cruz Family (380k, 2 pages) handout.

-People act in different ways when they learn that they need to make lifestyle changes to lower their chances of getting heart disease.
-Let's see how the Ramírez family acts when they get the news about their risk.
+People react in different ways when they learn that they must make lifestyle changes to lower their chances of getting heart disease.
+Let’s review how the de la Cruz family acts when they get the news about their risk.

-Mariano learns that he is at risk for heart disease, but he is not concerned about it.
+Ric learns that he is at risk for heart disease but he is not concerned.
 He gets upset when reminded about changing his unhealthy habits.
 He has no intention of making changes for better health.
-“Whatever will be, will be,” claims Mariano.
+“Whatever will be, will be,” claims Ric.

-Virginia learns that she is at risk for heart disease and thinks that she should get ready to make changes.
-Instead of just saying “I will start to make changes tomorrow,” she talks to her friends about the plan she has in mind.
-“Walking the walk is harder than talking the talk,” says Virginia.
+Rose learns that her husband is at risk for heart disease and thinks that she should make changes.
+Instead of putting off her efforts until tomorrow, she asks her friends and family for suggestions on how she can make heart healthy changes for her family.
+“Walking the walk is harder than talking the talk,” says Rose.

-Doña Fela learns that she is at risk for heart disease and quickly starts doing something about it.
+Lola learns that she is at risk for heart disease and quickly starts doing something about it.
 She goes to classes to learn how to improve her health.
 She practices what she learns.
-She feels confident and cheerful.
-Doña Fela makes simple changes and helps others to do the same.
-“An ounce of prevention is better than a pound of cure,” says Doña Fela.
+Lola makes simple changes and helps others to do the same.
+“An ounce of prevention is better than a pound of cure,” says Lola.

-Néstor is making changes and is motivated to stay on track to improve his health.
-He knows that it is easy to fall back to old habits.
+Jose is making changes and is motivated to stay on track to improve his health.
+He knows that it is easy to fall back into old habits.
 He makes plans to prevent setbacks and learns to start again if he needs to.
 He is positive toward life.
 He asks for help and does not give up.
-“Time is gold, and health is priceless,” says Néstor.
+“Time is gold and health is priceless,” says Jose.

 Now, please answer these questions:

-- With which family member do you identify the most?
+- With which family member do you identify?